Office Update: Safe Patient Appointments (Read More)

 Epidural steroid injections and selective nerve block injections are effective because they deliver medication directly to the location in the spine, causing the pain.
 Steroid medication is an anti-inflammatory drug.
 In the nerve block spinal injection, the anesthetic works by blocking pain signals.

-Following are the common injections for back pain relief.
+The following are the common injections for back pain relief.

-This is an injection of a steroid and numbing agent used to either provide therapeutic relief of back pain or to diagnose the source of pain.
+Selective nerve root block (SNRB) is an injection of a steroid and numbing agent used to either provide therapeutic relief of back pain or to diagnose the source of pain.
 Nerve roots that become inflamed and compressed cause the pain, but it may be difficult to identify the precise area of nerve inflammation.
 If the first injection does not stop the pain, the physician will schedule an additional injection to be administered in a different location of the spine.
 The treatment in the same area can be administered up to 6 times a year.

 The spine consists of a series of paired joints called facet joints.
 Cartilage provides cushioning tissue that prevents the bones from rubbing together during movement.
 Nerves run through these joints.
-Pain occurs when one or more facet joints is injured or cartilage deteriorates during the normal aging process.
-An injection of a steroid and/or anesthetic into the capsule surrounding the damaged facet joint in the cervical, thoracic or lumbar regions of the spine can bring pain relief.
-The treatment can be administered up to three times each year.
+Pain occurs when one or more facet joints are injured, or cartilage deteriorates during the normal aging process.

 The sacroiliac (SI) joint is the joint next to the spine that connects the bottom of the spine or sacrum to the hip or pelvic bone.
 If the joint deteriorates or is injured, pain occurs.
-An injection of a steroid or anesthetic directly into the SI joint can provide temporary pain relief up to four months.
-The treatment can be administered up to three times each year.

 Diagnostic Spinal Injections